Important

 Overview

-To be eligible to take this program, you must be at least 18 years of age and provide proof of the following:
+To be eligible to take this course, you must be at least 18 years of age and:

-• English language proficiency - we will accept English Language Arts 30-1 or 30-2 as proof
+- demonstrate English language proficiency (English Language Arts 30-1 or 30-2 accepted as proof).

 Contact us for more clarification on high school prerequisites and equivalencies and how Academic Upgrading and Open Studies can help you fill any gaps for admission into the EMR certificate program.